Dwarf Fortress: World generation

-Dwarf Fortress mode
+Fortress mode

 Basics

-When Dwarf Fortress mode is selected, the player is given the option to choose the embark location in the world.
+When Fortress mode is selected, the player is given the option to choose the embark location in the world.
 The player can consider the environment, elevations, biome, soil types and mineral concentrations which can pose significant challenges to the development or survival of the fortress.
 Customizing the colony's supplies, domestic animals and skills are available, but each dwarf's mental and physical attributes are randomly generated.
 The game describes in detail each dwarf's physical appearance, like hair and facial features.
 The mental abilities, individual preferences and desires are also randomly generated.
 Each dwarf's relationships with others and the deities they worship can be viewed.

 The player embarks with the expedition team (seven dwarves, their livestock and supplies), and does not have direct control over them.
 In order to construct and operate the fortress, the player has to designate specific tasks to be performed and the dwarves will go about it.
 They can be assigned any labors, but their work still depends on their relative skill with it, which can increase as they perform said task.
 Some task categories are stone-working, woodworking, metalworking, farming, and crafting; there are further combat-related skills.
 They are categorized further, such as leatherworking, butchery, clothesmaking, gem cutting, glassmaking, and pottery.
 Activities take place in workshops which need to be constructed; for example, stills for brewing alcohol.
 The metal industry has a very important role because it produces weapons and armor for the military, trap components for defense, and high-value furniture and decorations.